 The solution of email

-Now, we can’t deny that emails contribute to some percentage of pollution.
+Now, we can’t deny that emails contribute to some percentage of pollution in our environment.
 But, we can also say that there are ways to minimize the footprint of email.
 By cleaning your inbox regularly and updating your spam folder this amount of carbon can be reduced.
 Sending designated emails only to a specific list instead of mindlessly hitting the “send all” button can also help.

 Email is a faster way to communicate with people and a cheaper solution as well.
 You don’t need to buy stamps, wait in line at the post office, and patiently expect the reply within a week or two.
 Email happens instantly, and there are no additional charges.